Use Table-Valued Parameters (Database Engine)

 - SQL Server does not maintain statistics on columns of table-valued parameters.

 - Table-valued parameters must be passed as input READONLY parameters to Transact-SQL routines.
 You cannot perform DML operations such as UPDATE, DELETE, or INSERT on a table-valued parameter in the body of a routine.

 - You cannot use a table-valued parameter as target of a SELECT INTO or INSERT EXEC statement.
 A table-valued parameter can be in the FROM clause of SELECT INTO or in the INSERT EXEC string or stored procedure.

 Using table-valued parameters is comparable to other ways of using set-based variables; however, using table-valued parameters frequently can be faster for large data sets.
 Compared to bulk operations that have a greater startup cost than table-valued parameters, table-valued parameters perform well for inserting less than 1000 rows.

 Table-valued parameters that are reused benefit from temporary table caching.
 This table caching enables better scalability than equivalent BULK INSERT operations.
 By using small row-insert operations a small performance benefit might be gained by using parameter lists or batched statements instead of BULK INSERT operations or table-valued parameters.
 However, these methods are less convenient to program, and performance decreases quickly as rows increase.

 Table-valued parameters perform equally well or better than an equivalent parameter array implementation.

-The following example uses Transact-SQL and shows you how to create a table-valued parameter type, declare a variable to reference it, fill the parameter list, and then pass the values to a stored procedure.
+The following example uses Transact-SQL and shows you how to create a table-valued parameter type, declare a variable to reference it, fill the parameter list, and then pass the values to a stored procedure in the AdventureWorks database.